AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ## Rule builder canvas {#rule-builder-canvas}

 A segment definition is a collection of rules used to describe key characteristics or behavior of a target audience.
-These rules are created using the *[!UICONTROL rule builder canvas]*, located in the center of [!UICONTROL Segment Builder].
+These rules are created using the *[!UICONTROL rule builder canvas]*, located in the center of [!DNL Segment Builder].

 To add a new rule to your segment definition, drag a tile from the *[!UICONTROL Fields]* tab and drop it onto the rule builder canvas.
 You will then be presented with context-specific options according to the type of data being added.
 Available data types include: strings, dates, [!DNL ExperienceEvents], [!UICONTROL Event Types], and [!UICONTROL Audiences].